yusufaine/nus-clubhouse/README.md

 # Problems Encountered
 ## Milestone 2

+### Growing Pains with Elixir
+While we had gone through a crash course in using Elixir back in Milestone 1, we realised that it barely sufficed to get a web application running and had to find other resources that focusses more on using Elixir and Phoenix to run and host web applications and how they interact with current web frameworks, which in our case is React.

+Thankfully, we had gone through a crash course on Elixir during MS1 and the we gathered later on was built on top of that.
+Having some background in React, this allowed us to design and deploy our front-end, but we have yet to connect it to our voice server so there are limitations to our MS2 submissions such as being unable to create and join rooms.

 ### Voice Server Issues
 When we entered Orbital, we had a certain technology stack in mind especially when it came to the voice server.
 The goal was to use [Mediasoup](https://github.com/versatica/mediasoup-client/), which is built on top of WebRTC as we believed that it would be simpler to implement for our use-case of creating and maintaining different voice rooms instead of just one sole instance, and [RabbitMQ](https://www.rabbitmq.com/) to help signal changes in the voice rooms such as who leaves, who joins, who are the speakers and listeners.